 You need to be COVID-free

-This is the most fundamental thing to be concerned about.
-You want to be sure that you do not have COVID-19.
+A board certified plastic surgeon will tell you this is the most fundamental thing to be concerned about when considering cosmetic surgeries.
+You want to be sure that you do not have COVID-19 before your plastic surgery.
 This means that you are not actively infected.
 You want to be sure that you are without the most common symptoms of COVID-19.
 This includes fever, sore throat, cough, loss of taste or smell, fatigue, body aches, nausea, vomiting, diarrhea, skin rashes, etc.

-Because not everyone infected with COVID-19 has symptoms, you are also want to be sure that you have not been in contact with anyone who has had COVID within the previous 14 days or traveled to high risk countries or states.
+Because not everyone infected with COVID-19 has symptoms, before your plastic surgery, you also want to be sure that you have not been in contact with anyone who has had COVID within the previous 14 days or traveled to high risk countries or states.
 The list of high risk regions changes almost daily, so it is important to familiarize yourself with the current list on the CDC website.
-You will be required to wear a mask while in your doctor’s office as well.
+You will be required to wear a mask while in your your doctor’s office for your plastic surgery as well.

 Your Doctor’s office should be COVID-free

 The staff at your doctor’s office should be taking the same precautions to make sure that everyone who you will encounter during your visit is also COVID-free.
 This means that the staff will be screened for COVID symptoms daily and also subjected to routine testing.
-The staff should also be wearing masks at all times to reduce your risk of exposure, since again, some people may be asymptomatic COVID carriers.
+The staff should also be wearing masks at all times to reduce your risk of exposure during your cosmetic plastic surgery, since again, some people may be asymptomatic COVID carriers.

 Medical offices are also taking precautions with any non-patient who enters the office.
 This means that entry to the office will be restricted to only patients and essential people.
 If someone doesn’t need to enter the office, they will be asked to stay outside.
 This includes delivery persons, postal workers, friends or family of patients, etc. Anyone who needs to enter the office will be subjected to a screening process to detect any COVID symptoms BEFORE they are permitted inside.